LOCATION:

 - Held a ‘Meet the Buyer’ event to engage with local suppliers.

-The key risk is pollution to the foreshore. so we have developed pollution prevention plans including emergency response.
-All plant uses biodegradable oil.
-Weepholes in the original sea wall are checked for the presence of birds prior to works commencing.
-Any at risk of becoming inhabited are filled or covered.
+The key risk was pollution to the foreshore, so we developed pollution prevention plans including emergency response.
+All plant used biodegradable oil.
+Weepholes in the original sea wall were checked for the presence of birds prior to works commencing.
+Any at risk of becoming inhabited were filled or covered.

 Outcome

-The project is on budget and due to be completed in March 2025.
+The project was completed on budget and fully completed in summer 2025.